Maria Theresa: War of the Austrian Succession

 Immediately after her accession, a number of European sovereigns who had recognised Maria Theresa as heir broke their promises.
 Queen Elisabeth of Spain and Elector Charles Albert of Bavaria, married to Maria Theresa's deprived cousin Maria Amalia and supported by Empress Wilhelmine Amalia, coveted portions of her inheritance.
 Maria Theresa did secure recognition from King Charles Emmanuel III of Sardinia, who had not accepted the Pragmatic Sanction during her father's lifetime, in November 1740.

 In December, Frederick II of Prussia invaded the Duchy of Silesia and requested that Maria Theresa cede it, threatening to join her enemies if she refused.
 Maria Theresa decided to fight for the mineral-rich province.
 Frederick even offered a compromise: he would defend Maria Theresa's rights if she agreed to cede to him at least a part of Silesia.
 Francis Stephen was inclined to consider such an arrangement, but the Queen and her advisers were not, fearing that any violation of the Pragmatic Sanction would invalidate the entire document.
 Maria Theresa's firmness soon assured Francis Stephen that they should fight for Silesia, (Note: The day after the entrance of Prussia into Silesia, Francis Stephen exclaimed to the Prussian envoy, Major General Borcke: "Better the Turks before Vienna, better the surrender of the Netherlands to France, better every concession to Bavaria and Saxony, than the renunciation of Silesia!"Browning 1994.) and she was confident that she would retain "the jewel of the House of Austria".
 The resulting war with Prussia is known as the First Silesian War.
-The invasion of Silesia by Frederick was the start of a lifelong enmity; she referred to him as "that evil man".
+The invasion of Silesia by Frederick was the start of a lifelong enmity; she referred to him thereafter as "that evil man".